jkrumbiegel/MakieLayout.jl/docs/src/layouting.md

 the element outside of the main element area.
 With an `LAxis` that would be the title at the top, y axis at the left side and x axis at the bottom in standard configuration.

+### Size attributes

+The user can specify height and width of an element in different ways, which interact with the suggested bounding box and the auto-determined size to compute the final size of the object and also control how the layout responds to the element's size (used here for either width or height, respectively).

+- `Fixed` or `Real`: The size is always fixed, no matter what the layout suggests.
+A `GridLayout` can auto-adjust column sizes to this size.
+- `Relative`: The size is a fraction of the suggested size.
+A `GridLayout` can not auto-adjust column sizes to this size.
+- `Auto(true)`: The size is equal to the auto-determined size if that is not `nothing`, otherwise it's equal to the suggested size.
+A `GridLayout` can auto-adjust to this size if it's not `nothing`.
+- `Auto(false)`: The size is equal to the auto-determined size if that is not `nothing`, otherwise it's equal to the suggested size.
+A `GridLayout` can *not* auto-adjust to this size (useful for single-spanned elements that should not affect the row or column they are in, but use their auto-size themselves).
+- `nothing`: The size is equal to the suggested size.
+A `GridLayout` can not auto-adjust column sizes to this size.

+### Alignment attributes

+The user can specify how an element should be aligned relative to its suggested bounding box if it's not of the same size (in which case the alignment just has no effect on placement).
+Currently, these values can be `:left`, `:right` or `:center` for horizontal alignment and `:top`, `:bottom` and `:center` for vertical alignment.